hideandzeek/cse15l-lab-reports/Lab Report 1 - Remote Access and FileSystem (Week 1).md

 The working directory was /home

 The output was an error message.
-The error occurred because there are no files to list when directed to that specific file.
+The error occurred because the current working directory was /home and I didn't have access to the file.
+The file that I used for the list command was in another, more specific directory called /home/lecture1/.

 **Command: cat**
 1. no argument: